 10. Make your furniture and rooms do double duty.
 A desk in the living room can be used for office work and to hold the TV or components.
 Stools can be used as side tables and extra seating.
 A trunk can be used for a coffee table and extra storage.
 A dresser in a dining area is a sideboard plus storage.

-I hope you are inspired to live small, and well!
-Good luck, and please send along any other tips you have.
+I hope you're inspired to live small, and well!
+Good luck, and please leave a comment on any other tips you might have.
 I'm living small too, and always looking for new ideas.